Working Principle of Synchronous Motor

 What is a Synchronous Motor | Construction, Working Principle and Applications

-Mechtex MTR5 is a 2.1W synchronous motor with voltage options spanning 12V, 24V, 48V, 110V, and 230V and 1.35 Ncm torque at 50/60Hz rated frequencies making it well-suited for industries such as Pumps and Actuators, and Industrial Machinery.
+Mechtex MTR5 is a 2.1W synchronous motor with voltage options spanning 12V, 24V, 48V, 110V, and 230V and 1.35 Ncm torque at 50/60Hz rated frequencies, making it well-suited for industries such as Pumps and Actuators, and Industrial Machinery.

 Working of Synchronous Motor

-The synchronous speed (Ns) of the synchronous motor is determined by the formula Ns = 120xf/P where f is the frequency of the AC supply and P is the number of poles in the motor.
-This formula shows that the speed of a synchronous motor is inherently related to the frequency of the AC power supply, typically 50Hz or 60Hz.
+This formula shows that the speed of a synchronous motor is inherently related to the frequency of the AC power supply, which is typically 50Hz or 60Hz.

 Mechtex has a 110V Synchronous motor and a 230V Synchronous Motor that operates at 50Hz or 60Hz frequency.
-These synchronous motors are used in various industrial machinery, pumps, compressors, wind turbines, and daily live applications.
+These synchronous motors are used in various industrial machinery, pumps, compressors, wind turbines, and daily life applications.

 Also Read